-Additional information concerning several of the individual tropical cyclones during this season will be found at http://www.nhc.noaa.gov/data/tcr/index.php?season=2014 with a map showing the tracks of these systems across the basin.
-More details should appear late next week, as the final version of the North Atlantic summary is prepared.
+Additional information concerning several of the individual tropical cyclones during this past season can be found at http://www.nhc.noaa.gov/data/tcr/index.php?season=2015&basin=atl with a map showing the tracks of these systems across the basin.

-For additional information concerning some of these tropical cyclones including a map of their tracks across the basin, see http://www.nhc.noaa.gov/data/tcr/index.php?season=2014&basin=epac.
-More details should be forthcoming in the Eastern North Pacific summary.
+For additional information concerning some of these tropical cyclones including a map of their tracks across the basin, see http://www.nhc.noaa.gov/data/tcr/index.php?season=2015&basin=epac.
+More details can be found in the Eastern North Pacific summary.

 The region of the North Pacific Ocean lying between 140 degrees west and the International Dateline (180 degrees longitude) is identified as the Central North Pacific Basin.
 The hurricane season for this basin officially begins on 1 June and ends on 30 November.
 The region is monitored by the National Weather Service Forecast Office in Honolulu, which activates the Central Pacific Hurricane Center (CPHC) when tropical cyclone activity becomes imminent in this basin.

-The 2014 season in the eastern North Pacific tied 1990 for being the fourth most active season on record with twenty named systems.
-This number was above the long-term (1966-2012) average of slightly more than 15 named tropical cyclones.
-The 15 hurricanes in 2014 ranked second behind 1990 (with 16 hurricanes) over the last 49 years, well above the long-term average of slightly more than eight hurricanes per annum.
+The 2015 season in the eastern North Pacific with 18 named systems was more active than the long-term (1966-2012) average of slightly more than 15 named tropical cyclones.
+The 13 hurricanes in 2015 ranks in fourth place behind 1990 (with 16 hurricanes) over the last 50 years, well above the long-term average of slightly more than eight hurricanes per annum.
+The ten major hurricanes in 2015 far exceeded the average of slightly more than four in a year.
+The El Niño event enhanced tropical cyclone activity across the region.
+CPC forecasters should provide their outlook for the 2016 eastern Pacific hurricane season in mid-May.

-The 2014 season in Central North Pacific basin with five named tropical cyclones was relatively active compared to the long-term average.
-Over the last 60 years, nearly three named tropical cyclones either develop or enter this basin from the east.
-The four hurricanes that traversed the Central Pacific in 2014 was well above the average of one hurricane that typically forms only once in two years.
-Furthermore, this season was historic as the Hawaiian Islands experienced the effects of three tropical cyclones, including Hurricane Iselle that made landfall on the Big Island.
+The 2015 season in Central North Pacific basin with fourteen named tropical cyclones was relatively active compared to the long-term average.
+Over the last 60 years, nearly three named tropical cyclones either develop or enter this basin from the east on average.
+The eight hurricanes that traversed the Central Pacific in 2015 was well above the average of one hurricane that typically forms only once in two years.
+The above average activity for the basin was attributed to the presence of the El Niño event.
+An outlook for the central Pacific basin should be provided by CPC in May.

 The National Hurricane Center (NHC) has an updated and revised